 The bending process requires relatively simple tooling and equipment, mainly including bending machines, molds, etc., equipment operation is simple and easy to start, reducing processing costs and technical barrel.

-Bending processing has a certain degree of flexibility, is not affected by differences in plate thickness, and is suitable for processing various plate thicknesses.
+Bending processing offers a certain degree of flexibility, resists the effects of varying plate thicknesses, and suits the processing of different plate thicknesses.

 Comprehensively speaking, bending is more aesthetic than welding, riveting, and fixing two separate parts together.
 It also has the advantages of short cycle time and low cost-effectiveness of the product process.